Arkanosis/bamrescue/README.md

 and as such is composed of a series of concatenated RFC1592-compliant gzip blocks ([specification](https://tools.ietf.org/html/rfc1952)).

-Each gzip block contains at most 64 KiB of data, including a CRC16 checksum of the gzip header and a CRC32 checksum of the gzip data which are used to check data integrity.
+Each gzip block contains at most 64 KiB of data, including an optional CRC16 checksum of the gzip header and a CRC32 checksum of the uncompressed data which are used to check its integrity.

-Additionally, since gzip blocks start with a gzip identifier (ie. 0x1f8b), it is possible to skip over corrupted blocks (at most 64 KiB) to the next non-corrupted block with limited complexity and acceptable reliability.
+Additionally, since gzip blocks start with a gzip identifier (ie. 0x1f8b), and bgzf blocks include both a bgzf identifier (ie. 0x4243) and their own compressed size, it is possible to skip over corrupted blocks (at most 64 KiB) to the next non-corrupted block with limited complexity and acceptable reliability.

-This property is used to repair corrupted BAM files by keeping only their non-corrupted blocks, hopefully rescuing most reads.
+This property is used to rescue data from corrupted BAM files by keeping only their non-corrupted blocks, hopefully rescuing most reads.

 ## Compilation